1976: 22-year-old hairdresser and singer, Kevin

 Group' is set-up on the M.S.N. web-site.
 This web-group features the first versions of the pages which will eventually

 Mojo Magazine features a letter from Kevin Rowland to his fans:

-of Midnight Runners including ex-Bureau trombonist Paul Taylor and "My Beauty" guitarist Neil Hubbard is revealed by MSN's
+line-up of Midnight Runners including ex-Bureau trombonist Paul Taylor and "My Beauty" guitarist Neil Hubbard is

 October 8: The TOTP2 performance of "Manhood"